 Summary of changes in assessment inputs

-Catches for 1978 to 2020 were updated to latest estimates from the catch accounting system (CAS).
-There were no significant changes except the addition of the 2020 estimate at 3,000 t.
-2018 AI bottom trawl survey age composition data were added.
+Catches for 1978 to 2022 were updated to latest estimates from the catch accounting system (CAS).
+There were no significant changes except the addition of the 2022 estimate at 3,000 t.
+2022 AI bottom trawl survey index estimate was added.

-2018 fishery age composition data were added.
+2019 and 2020 fishery age composition data were added.